samuelmullin/sparkfun-inventors-kit-nerves/circuit4a/README.md

 In order to complete these circuits, you'll need the following:

 - 1 x Breadboard
-- 1 x RGB LED
-- 3 x 330ohm Resistor
-- 7 x M-F Jumper cables
+- 8 x M-F Jumper cables
-- 6 x M-M Jumper cables
+- 8 x M-M Jumper cables
 - 1 x Analog Potentiometer
-- 1 x Analog Photoresistor
-- 1 x ADC1115 Analog-to-Digital Converter
+- 1 x HD44780 Based 16x2 LCD Screen

 ## New Concepts

-### Pulse Width Modulation (PWM)

-[PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation) switches a circuit on and off an an incredibly high frequency in order to provide it with a lower percentage of total power.
-For an LED, this allows us to do things such as increase or decrease the brightness.
-It's also commonly used for things like motors or servos to limit the speed of the device.

-The Raspberry Pi can do software PWM on any of its pins, but it has four pins that are dedicated to PWM, separated into two channels (gpios 12 and 18) and (gpios 13 and 19).
+### LCD Screen

+An LCD screen consists of an array of pixels arranged in rows and columns.
+By turning certain pixels on or off, we can display characters or images on the screen.
+Though the HD44780 based LCD that is included is a 5v display, we are only going to write to the pins so we can avoid needing a whole bunch of voltage dividers.